Ceterai/Ceterai.github.io/MyEnternia/Wiki/EliteMiniDrone/README.md

 Radiomessages on pickup:

-- The item you've just picked up seems to have visual EDS markings on it.
-EDS is an alta formation focused on protecting altas from all possible threats, and thus all related items and objects often reflect that goal in their characteristics.
-Unfortunately, it seems like EDS's automated defence system went out of control recently, so I'd suggest avoiding contact with still active facilities.
 - Seems like you've acquired an Alta Robotic, or simply a Drone Spawner.
 You can activate it to deploy a friendly drone (or droid).
 Unfortunately, you won't be able to further control it or deactivate it back.

 ## Sources